|

 First married to A-ham 'Jam-dbyangs dbang-dus (1857-63) and then to

-her brother-in-law, the Lama of Tsarang, and acted as his regent
+her brother-in-law, the Lama of Tsarang, and acted as his regent after

-the name of A-ham dNgos-grub-dPal-'bar.
-The increasing
+A-ham dNgos-grub-dPal-'bar.
+The increasing centralisation under the

-centralisation under the Rana regime after 1846, together with
+Rana regime after 1846, together with mounting tensions between Nepal

-mounting tensions between Nepal and Tibet, meant that the central
+and Tibet, meant that the central government took increasing interest

 (d.
 1871). |